haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

 distinguishing the gaps between each pixel individually (at normal viewing distance of the video display).

-Screens display pixel themselves as a combination of several disctint lights (red, green blue) which are so close that we perceive as a single color.
+Screens display pixel themselves as a combination of several (at least 3 but sometimes more) distinct lights (red, green and blue) which are so close that we perceive them as a single color.

 Temporal integration